S-a-m-K/cyclistic_case_study/README.md

 However, on a monthly basis, members and casual riders show similar behavior, with fewer trips occurring in winter than in spring.

+Let's take a look at the average driving time.

 <img width="999" alt="image" src="https://github.com/user-attachments/assets/35824339-e871-4e8e-81f9-a90730ce95bc">

+When it comes to the average driving time per hour, members drive for less time than casual drivers.
+For members, it is an average of 10 to 11 minutes.
+For casuals, the average driving time is 20 minutes.

 <img width="990" alt="image" src="https://github.com/user-attachments/assets/dc992fae-9a66-4d21-a99d-93c893202151">